Graduate Certificate in Counselling

 Applicants with non-relevant degrees will be considered on the basis of their Work and Life Experience.

-Applicants without undergraduate qualifications can apply for admission via the Work and Life Experience pathway which may consider other forms of study completed in the higher education and vocational sectors, volunteer activities, contribution to church life, professional development relevant to counselling.
-For more information refer to the Student Selection and Admissions Policy and Procedure.
+Applicants without undergraduate qualifications can apply for admission via the work and life experience pathway which may consider other forms of study completed in the higher education and vocational sectors, volunteer activities, contribution to church life, or other professional development relevant to counselling.

 All applicants will need to meet the following requirements: